CaioCeretta/github-coder-speedrun/convit3-digital/apps/frontend/comments.md

 components, named formatar, and it'll take any blank space, uppercase characters, and transform it to a way the db wants so 'React Native Course 2024' will turn out to be 'react-native-course-2024' automatically.

+And all the changes we are making, are on the state from the context, so every property we check, such as evento.alias or evento.data, and changes on these values, are made directly to the context we are retrieving from the useEvento